Social Skills Activities for Autistic Children: A Parent's Guide

 How can parents practice social skills at home?

-Are social skills groups effective for autistic children?
+Are social skills groups effective?

 How does ABA therapy address social skills?